windy32/algts/doc/tutorial/index.rst

 algts Tutorial
 ===========================

 This is the **algts Tutorial**.
-Primary documentation for the ns-3 project is available in two
+Primary documentation for the algts project is available in two
 forms:

 * `algts Doxygen <http://code.google.com/p/algts/downloads/list>`_: Documentation of the public APIs